ThomasMakinson/project-25-s2-snailgame/README.md

 - Designated Communication Channels -
   * teams chat
-  * out of class catch up period to be decided / general make sure you are available time
+  * out of class catch up period to be decided/general make sure you are available time
-  * if you are stuck dont be afraid to ask for input from the others, not really a rule just a good idea
+  * if you are stuck don't be afraid to ask for input from the others, not really a rule just a good idea
-  * Check the issues tab and the discord at least once daily, no muting the server!!
+  * Check the issues tab and the discord at least once daily, no muting the server!
   * When you take a task from the Kanban board make sure you assign yourself to it so it's clear who is doing what!

-- Process for resolving merge conflicts -
+- Process for resolving merge conflicts
   * post an issue on here(github) for the big ones and just create a thread for the smaller ones in the merge conflicts channel in the discord server linked above.
   * aka use the comms channels that be relevant for the thing